Lotus-Gaming-DE/wcr-extractor/README.md

 The names of factions and other categories are defined in `data/categories.json`.
 Each entry contains an `id` and a `names` dictionary with language codes as keys.
 Traits also have a `descriptions` dictionary for localized text.
-Unit and talent names in `data/units.json` use the same structure.
+Unit names and talent information in `data/units.json` use the same structure: every textual field is a dictionary keyed by language code.
 The scraper currently reads only the English values (`names["en"]`), but you can provide translations for additional languages.
 To contribute a translation, add a new language key anywhere a `names` or `descriptions` dictionary appears.